Samsung Electronics CFO warns of soft Q2 earnings

 Analysts have recently raised concerns that the company's cash cow handset business will disappoint amid intensifying competition and slowing smartphone market growth.
 The firm's shares closed down 1.9 percent on Wednesday, reflecting the pessimism.

-"Chinese carriers' inventory adjustment of mid-to-low tier 3G phones and weak Galaxy S5 sell-through will likely limit second quarter smartphone shipments to 78.2 million units," Shinhan Investment said in a report, tipping a April-June quarter operating profit of 8.09 trillion won ($7.95 billion) compared with a 9.53 trillion won profit in the second quarter of 2013.
+"Chinese carriers' inventory adjustment of mid-to-low tier 3G phones and weak Galaxy S5 sell-through will likely limit second quarter smartphone shipments to 78.2 million units," Shinhan Investment said in a report, tipping a April-June quarter operating profit of 8.09 trillion won (4.68 billion pounds) compared with a 9.53 trillion won profit in the second quarter of 2013.

 For the April-June period of this year, average forecast from 39 analysts surveyed by Thomson I/B/E/S tips the firm to report a 8.58 trillion won profit -- in line with a 8.5 trillion won profit reported for the January-March period.